DeHavilland Information Services Limited - Research Terms of Business

 10.1.3 promptly notify the other party of any request or demand for any undue financial or other advantage of any kind received by or on behalf of you in connection with a Contract.

-10.2 We are part of an enlarged corporate group which pledges to trade legally and respect all laws including the Trade Sanctions imposed by EU and US Governments.
-We operate a Group Sanctions Policy which means that we cannot receive consideration from individuals or organizations based or residing in, or connected with, a country or organization which is subject to EU or US Government sanctions.
+10.2 We pledge to trade legally and respect all laws including the Trade Sanctions imposed by EU and US Governments.
+We operate a Sanctions Policy which means that we cannot receive consideration from individuals or organizations based or residing in, or connected with, a country or organization which is subject to EU or US Government sanctions.
 We may refuse to accept an Offer from or provide Services and Deliverables to any such person or organization for any reason.

 10.3 Breach by either party of these Anti-Bribery and Sanctions provisions will be a material breach of a Contract.